OCA/account-invoicing/account_invoice_refund_link/README.rst

 Link refund invoice with original
 =================================

-This module links customer and supplier refunds with the invoice that originate them (and invoice lines).
+This module shows the links between refunds and their original invoices in the invoice form and also keep track of refund lines and their original invoice lines.

 Usage
 =====

-This module creates in the invoice form a new 'Refund' page.
+This module creates in the invoice form a new 'Refunds' page when the invoice has some refunds.
+It shows a line for each refund invoice with main information.

-In case of refund invoices this new page shows refund reason and original invoice information.
+For refunds, it shows in "Other information" page the refund reason and original invoice link.

-In case of original invoices this new page shows a line for each refund invoice with main information.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot